Hotel de "La Ville"

 The Hotel de "La Ville" serves a buffet breakfast in "La Taverna del Filippo," within the walls of ancient Roman baths.
 (The pastry selection in the lower photo represents a small portion of the breakfast spread.)

-I reserved my room through the Hotel de "La Ville" site operated by Venere, our hotel booking partner, and breakfast was included in the rate.
+I reserved my room through the secure Hotel de "La Ville" site operated by Booking.com, our hotel reservations partner, and breakfast was included in the rate.

 Back to: Hotel de "La Ville," Civitavecchia

 Check Booking.com's "best price guaranteed" rates at 3,400 hotels, B&Bs, and apartments in Rome:

 Pre-book Rome airport transportation, cruise transfers, and local tours:

 Copyright © 1996-2014 Durant Imboden and Cheryl Imboden.
 All rights reserved.